Thai National Parks

 Blunt-headed burrowing frog

-Glyphoglossus molossus, Albert C. L. G. Günther, 1868
+Albert C. L. G. Günther, 1868

-Distribution and Habitat
+Distribution and habitat

-It is found in Cambodia, Laos, Myanmar, Thailand, and Vietnam.
+Glyphoglossus molossus is found in Cambodia, Laos, Myanmar, Thailand, and Vietnam.

-Breeding Biology
+Breeding biology

 Status

-Glyphoglossus molossus is threatened by habitat loss.
+Glyphoglossus molossus is threatened by over-harvesting (see below) and habitat loss.

 As food

-In certain areas this frog is collected in large numbers as food during the breeding season.
+In certain areas, this frog is collected in large numbers as food during the breeding season.

 This article uses material from Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
 Eventual photos shown in this page may or may not be from Wikipedia, please see the license details for photos in photo by-lines.